adammoore/orcid-node2/README.md

 ## License

-This project is licensed under the Apache 2.0 License.
+This project is licensed under the MIT License.

 ## Acknowledgements

-Special thanks to Owen Stephens for the original orcid-node project, and to all contributors who have helped enhance this tool.
+This project is based on the original [orcid-node](https://github.com/ostephens/orcid-node) repository created by Owen Stephens.
+It has been significantly enhanced with additional features and improvements.

+## Support

+For issues, questions, or contributions, please open an issue in the GitHub repository or contact the maintainers.